SaeedBaig/ABC_Banking_System_2/README.md

 # ABC_Banking_System
 Cross-platform GUI bank admin app with persistent DB

-This app was made in 4 days as a group project
+This app was made in 4 days as a group project.

 ## Installation
 Just download & extract the [latest release](https://github.com/SaeedBaig/ABC_Banking_System/releases) and double-click the JAR file inside (you'll need [Java installed on your system to run it](https://www.wikihow.com/Run-a-.Jar-Java-File)).